 There are many ways to market your business and get clients, but I think these three are the most successful – and I say this based on my own experience as a Virtual Assistant and from the evidence I’m seeing with my trainees.

 In fact, through years of writing CVs and helping people find jobs, I know that all three of these methods also work when looking for a permanent job.
-Referrals, existing contacts and actually going out and researching then contacting people you’d like to work for, results in a far higher success rate than anything else.
+Referrals, existing contacts and actually going out and researching then contacting people you want to work for results in a far higher success rate than anything else.